Climate Jargon

 Tipping points: Climate limits that if passed could lead to large, permanent changes

-Trace gas: Less common gas found in our atmosphere, including carbon dioxide, water vapor, methane, nitrogen oxides, and ozone
+Trace gas: Less common gas found in the air, including carbon dioxide, water vapor, methane, nitrogen oxides, and ozone

 Tree line: Upper elevation or upper latitude where trees stop growing